understanding-gender/understanding-gender.github.io/gender.md

 * I'm not an expert.
 * Science and language are continually evolving.
 * Distributions are to demonstrate the concept only, they are not based on anything other than vague guesswork (actual data welcomed!).
+* All diagrams should be considered simplifications.
+For example, it is totally possible for a *non-binary* person to be *bisexual*, but the drawing gets quite messy.

 ## Credits